galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 > Thus, the k-mer size is a key parameter, which must be large enough to map  uniquely to the genome, but not too large, since it can lead to wasting computational resources.
 In the case of the human genome, k-mers of 31 bases in length lead to 96.96% of unique k-mers.
 >
 >Each unique k-mer can be assigned a value for coverage based on the number of times it occurs in a sequence, whose distribution will approximate a Poisson distribution, with the peak corresponding to the average genome sequencing depth.
 From the genome coverage, the genome size can be easily computed.
-{: .details}
+{: .comment}

 In section we will use two basic tools to computationally estimate the genome features: Meryl and GenomeScope.

 ## Generation of k-mer spectra with **Meryl**

-Meryl will allow us to generate the *k*-mer profile by decomposing the sequencing data into *k*-lenght substrings, counting the ocurrence of each *k*-mer and determining its frequency.
+**Meryl** will allow us to generate the *k*-mer profile by decomposing the sequencing data into *k*-lenght substrings, counting the ocurrence of each *k*-mer and determining its frequency.
 The original version of Meryl was developed for the Celera Assembler.
 The current Meryl version compises three main modules: one for generating *k*-mer databases, one for filtering and combining databases, and one for searching databases. *K*-mers are stored in lexicographical order in the database, similar to words in a dictionary ({% cite Rhie2020 %}).

 > ### {% icon comment %} *k*-mer size estimation
 >